skip to content

 Positive Effects of Foster Care on Your Children

-While the information above may lead you to think twice about fostering, know that there are also several advantages of exposing your children to foster children.
+While the information above may lead you to think twice about fostering a child, know that there are also several advantages of exposing your children to foster children.

 • By welcoming foster children into their homes, your kids learn how to serve others and the community.